microsoft/LMChallenge/doc/dev.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Tests
+## Developing & testing

+We include support for building a Docker image that makes it easier to get started (which also documents [our dependencies](Dockerfile), in case you want to get set up natively).

-These are currently very much incomplete (please help fix this), but they are run with:
+Tests are currently very much incomplete (please help fix this), but they are run with:

     ./scripts/run build
     ./scripts/run -i prod test
     ./scripts/run check

-## Publishing

- 1. ensure you've run the pre-publish checks `./scripts/run check`
- 2. check that you're happy with `version.txt`
- 3. `python3 setup.py sdist upload -r pypi`
-   - you must first set up pypi & GPG credentials
- 4. `git push origin HEAD:refs/tags/$(cat version.txt)`
- 5. update, commit & push `version.txt`

-## Documentation
+### Documentation

 You can build the documentation with the development Docker image.